When the IRS Challenges Your S-Corp Salary

 AI-powered case selection.
 The IRS has deployed machine learning models that analyze returns for anomalies.
 S-corps with zero officer compensation, extreme distribution-to-salary ratios, or compensation patterns that don't match their industry and geography get flagged automatically.
 You don't need to be unlucky anymore.
 You just need to be an outlier.

 Zero compensation is an automatic red flag.
 The same TIGTA report found that 49.5% of S-corporations report no officer compensation at all, and identified 266,095 single-shareholder S-corp returns with profits greater than $100,000, zero officer compensation, and $69 billion in distributions across processing years 2016–2018.
-If you're in that group, you're in the highest-risk category.
+TIGTA estimated those returns alone failed to report nearly $25 billion in compensation and avoided roughly $3.3 billion in FICA tax.
+If that describes you, you're in the highest-risk category.

 Industry and geography comparisons.
 The IRS compares your salary to what similarly situated businesses report.
 If you're a management consultant in San Francisco paying yourself $40,000 while your peers pay $120,000+, the data tells a story.